Adrian925492/Docker/module1_note.md

 > Using debug mode - add env variable ``` ``` to ```/etc/docker/daemon.json``` and reload the config by sending **SIGHUP** signal to reload the daemon and apply the change.
 You can also kill the engine by **SIGKILL** and restore it again.
 > Getting the stacktrace - we can get the stacktrace by sending *SIGUSR1* signal to docker daemon by command ```kill -USR1 $(pidof dockerd)```.
 In the docker logs we can observe where the stacktrace has been written (usually in /var/run/docker/goroutine-stacks-xxxxx.log)

+**Container states**:
+CREATED -> RUNNING -> PAUSED / STOPPED

+* CREATED - the contianer is created and ready to be run
+* RUNNING - the container is running
+* PAUSED - contianer is paused.
+Resources are still occupied, but not used.
+* STOPPED - container stopped doing his job.
+Resources are freed.

+!
+After ```docker run``` command the container goes thred states: CREATED and to RUNNING.

+**Container attributes** - all runned container has its unique, automatically generated **id**, and a name, which can be given by *--name=* parameter added to *docker run* command, or if not given, will be automatically given.
+The id and nae is used for identyfing the container in any other command.

 > **_NOTE_** !
 Popular programming languages has its eligeable images in docker hub naming same, as language.
 For example, to run python script we just need to type:
 ```docker run -v `pwd`/script.py:/script.py python:3-alpine pytohn3 /script.py```
 The docker will pull official image with python 3 alpine version and run "script" on it.